 Staining can come from rust, mold, or other debris.
 If the stains have been there for a while and your traditional cleaning methods don’t seem to be working, it may be time to acid wash.

 The color of plaster or cement in your pool may start to fade over time.
 An acid wash can bring back the original color of the plaster.
-Remember that this won’t always work, depending on the fading severity.
+Remember that this won’t always work, depending on the severity of the fading.

 Stubborn Algae Growth

 If your pool has been stagnant for some time or your pump is not circulating the water properly, algae and dirt can settle into the pool walls.
 This can be very difficult to clean properly.
-And when all else fails, you need to know when to drain your pool and give it a good scrub.
+And when all else fails, you need to know when to drain your pool and give it a good scrub with muriatic acid.

 Returning your pool to pristine condition requires a little work, but the results are worthwhile.
 An effective acid wash and cleaning can help return your pool to normal.